MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 - We deploy the new endpoint to William in production, and I test it with a load somewhere between Server's max, and my locally-found breaking point (I have been using [locust](https://locust.io/) for this).
 - If everything checks out, we configure the load balancer to start directing traffic for the target endpoint to William.

-A few weeks ago, William went live in web-mode in the US (on separate servers than the batch-mode version I described earlier).
+A few weeks ago, William went live in web-mode in the US.
 We expect to take responsibility for billing web operations in the EU soon.
 We can't claim total independence from Server--there are several components that play a critical role in the billing team's mission that are still handled in Server, and some of these may never find their way over to William.
 But we feel that having deployed both an independent web and batch server is a significant milestone.